luisangelsm/ableton-custom-midi-remote-control/README.md

 # ableton-custom-midi-remote-control

-This repo is based on [Generic-Python-Remote-Script](https://github.com/luisangelsm/Generic-Python-Remote-Script)
+This repo is based on [Generic-Python-Remote-Script](https://github.com/j74/Generic-Python-Remote-Script) and also [Selected Track Control](http://stc.wiffbi.com/)

 Install it by copying all the python files in a folder called `MocoLUFA` and then place the folder in `\ProgramData\Ableton\Live x.x\Resources\MIDI Remote Scripts\` or `/Contents/App-Resources/MIDI Remote Scripts/` depending if you are in Windows or mac.